theheraldproject/theheraldproject.github.io/_posts/2020-09-24-published.md

 This was created in the spare time by researchers at [VMware, Inc.](https://www.vmware.com/) and elsewhere and is now provided to the worldwide community!

-The documentation on this site is available under the MIT license.
-The source code to the protocol and fair efficacy analysis tools is available.
+The documentation on this site is available under the Creative Commons Attribution 4.0 International Public License.
+The source code to the protocol and fair efficacy analysis tools is available under the Apache-2.0 license.

 Please visit the [Home page]({{"/" | relative_url }}) for full details.